NVIDIA-Omniverse/kit-extension-sample-excel-connection/exts/omni.sample.excel_connection/tutorial/tutorial.md

 This code snippet installs pip packages that are not distributed with NVIDIA Omniverse, opening up a wide range of possibilities.
 In this case it installs `pywin32`, a library that allows us to work with COM .dlls that are registered on the user's local machine such as Microsoft Office and CATIA V5.

 > **_Note_**: First-time pip installation of `pywin32` sometimes fails from within the Omniverse environment.
-If this happens copy the attempted pip command from the console logs and run it in a command prompt.
+If this happens copy the attempted pip command from the information-level console logs and run it in a command prompt.

 ### Step 3.2: Configure the `pywin32` Environment